pilleatus/orientdb-tutorial-distributed-database/preparation.md

 Otherwise its maybe easier to install a virtual Linux System with for example Virtualbox and use it for the tutorial.

 ##install Eclipse

+The programming part of this tutorial is wrote in the programming language Java.